 Axial effects

-Many studies involving the numerical modelling of heat transfer around vertical BHE have assumed isothermal boundary conditions, where the surface temperature represents the yearly average air temperature (i.e. Zhao et al., 2020).
-Some authors however underlined the importance of setting heat flux (i.e. Neumann) boundary conditions rather than a constant temperature (i.e. Dirichlet boundary) at the surface (Saadi and Gomri, 2017).
-Erol et al. (2015) explained that during production, the temperature distribution around BHE is not equal to the undisturbed ground temperature from the surface to the bottom, and axial effects (i.e. vertical heat transfers) become important at both ends of the borehole.
+Many studies involving the numerical modelling of heat transfer around vertical BHEs have assumed isothermal boundary conditions, where the surface temperature represents the yearly average air temperature (i.e. Zhao et al., 2020).
+Some authors, however, underlined the importance of setting heat flux (i.e. Neumann) boundary conditions rather than a constant temperature (i.e. Dirichlet boundary) at the surface (Saadi and Gomri, 2017).
+Erol et al. (2015) explained that during production, the temperature distribution around BHEs is not equal to the undisturbed ground temperature from the surface to the bottom, and axial effects (i.e. vertical heat transfers) become important at both ends of the borehole.
 Setting a Neumann boundary condition would therefore enable temperature decline at the surface due to heat extraction from the ground, and therefore avoid overestimating available recharge.

 To realistically assess the heat recharge through the ground surface, Singh and Sharma (2017) expressed heat conduction through the surface boundary as a general convective heat transfer boundary condition.
 An effective surface temperature accounting for both convective and conductive heat transfers between the ground surface and the air was calculated from the ambient air temperature, the solar radiation and the wind speed, and used to derive the time-variant first type boundary condition on an hourly basis.
 We here suggest to quantify the heat flux at the surface by finding the amplitude of the variations that reproduced the soil temperatures measured in Scotland under the ground characteristics defined by the 1D model described above without calculating the complex energy balance between the air and the ground surface.
 Using Eq.
 8, we calculate a series of curves representing the daily heat flux values for different signal amplitudes, that are used as source terms for the Neumann surface boundary condition of the 1D heat model.